rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 ![view_log](images/view_log.png)

-You can also check the logs for the scheduler and the worker from the console:
+You can also check the logs for the scheduler and the worker from the console via the following:

 - scheduler's logs :